balena-labs-projects/balena-cam/README.md

 ![logo](./docs/images/balenaCam-logo.png)

-**Live stream your device's camera feed accessible from anywhere with WebRTC and balena**
+**Live stream your device's camera feed and access it from anywhere with WebRTC and balena**

 ## Highlights

 - **Stream your Pi's camera feed**: Use WebRTC to capture and view your camera feed in a web browser.
-- **Access your stream remotely**: Get a public URL to access your balenaCam feed from anywhere.
+- **Access your stream remotely**: Get a public URL to access your balenaCam feed from anywhere with internet access.
-- **Focus on privacy**: Your camera feeds directly from your device to the browser feed-- no third-party camera service required.
+- **Focus on privacy**: Your camera feeds directly from your device to the browser feed-- no third-party camera services or infrastructure required.

 ## Setup and configuration

-Running this project is as simple as deploying it to a balenaCloud application using our one-click deploy method:
+Start this project by deploying it to a balenaCloud application using our one-click deploy method:

 [![](https://balena.io/deploy.png)](https://dashboard.balena-cloud.com/deploy)